codeuino/social-platform-donut-frontend/README.md

 Few things are required before setting up the project locally,

-- **A Web Browser** - You can install any browser as per your preference e.g. Internet Explorer,Chrome, FireFox, Safari, Opera etc. JavaScript works on any web browser on any OS.
+- **A Web Browser** - You can install any browser as per your preference e.g. Google Chrome etc. JavaScript works on any web browser on any OS.
 - **An Editor**- We prefer an editor which has built-in features of IntelliSense support and syntax error highlighter for speedy development.
 Download Visual Studio Code from [here](https://code.visualstudio.com/download).
 - **Node and Node Package Manager(NPM)**
-  Check if node and npm are already installed by running the following commands in the terminal ` node -v npm -v `
+  Check if node and npm are already installed by running the following commands in the terminal `node -v npm -v`
   If the node and npm are installed
   If not, install it in,
 - **Windows & MacOS**